 Nutritional factors are important in developing hip dysplasia.
 For example, it has been popular to try to nutritionally push a large breed puppy to grow faster or larger by providing extra protein, more calcium, or even just extra food.
 Practices such as these have been disastrous, leading to bones and muscles growing at different rates and creating assorted joint diseases of which hip dysplasia is one.
 One study showed that when puppies of hip dysplasia-prone breeds were allowed to free feed, two-thirds went on to develop hip dysplasia while only one-third developed it when the same diet was fed in meals.
 Another study showed German Shepherds were nearly twice as likely to develop hip dysplasia if their adult weights were above average.
 Studies such as these have led to puppy foods designed for large-breed puppies, where the optimal nutritional plane is lower than for small-breed puppies.
 After puppyhood, maintaining a lean body condition seems to be helpful in lessening arthritis signs.

 There is some controversy about the effect of spaying/neutering before puberty.
 Male dogs rely on testosterone to stop bone growth and early neutered males will grow taller as their bones grow for a longer period if testosterone is removed early.
 This may lead to a predisposing disparity in the growth of bone and muscle.
 There appear to be predisposing factors for early spay as well, assuming the dog has the genetic predisposition.
-How much added predisposition comes with early spay/neuter and to which breeds remains of great controversy and, of course, delaying spay leads to other issues (such as a strong predisposition to developing mammary tumors).
+How much added predisposition comes with early spay/neuter and for which breeds remains controversial.
+In one study, it was found that neutering before age 5.5 months was associated with a 6.7% incidence of hip dysplasia while neutering after age 5.5 months was associated with a 4.7% incidence of hip dysplasia.

 There are two reasons to pursue testing: to explain a dog's discomfort/rear weakness or to screen a dog for breeding purposes.
 If a dog is not going to be bred and is not in any apparent discomfort, there may be no benefit to looking at the conformation of the bones in a radiograph except possibly to look back at a future time to get a sense for the progression of bony changes.